mm80843/T3.5/docs/Benef/PBN__Benef_163.md

 # __Continued income and employment__

-## Name of the Benefit

-Continued source of income and employment during periods of restrictions and lockdowns

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduced economic impact on individuals and families, improved financial stability](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_165.md)